knpuniversity/symfony4/knpu/ep2-fundamentals/debug-container-cache-config.md

 ./bin/console debug:autowiring
 ```

-and scroll to the top.
+And scroll to the top.
 Check this out!
 The `MarkdownInterface` is now an alias
 to `markdown.parser.light`! *Before* the config change, this was `markdown.parser.max`.
 Yep, this literally means that when we use `MarkdownInterface`, Symfony will pass
 us a service whose id is `markdown.parser.light`.